influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withActiveDeadlineSeconds(activeDeadlineSeconds)
 ```

-Optional duration in seconds relative to the workflow start time which the workflow is allowed to run before the controller terminates the io.argoproj.workflow.v1alpha1.
-A value of zero is used to terminate a Running workflow
+"Optional duration in seconds relative to the workflow start time which the workflow is allowed to run before the controller terminates the io.argoproj.workflow.v1alpha1.
+A value of zero is used to terminate a Running workflow"

 ### fn spec.withAutomountServiceAccountToken